helgoboss/helgobox/doc/user-guide.md

     depending on how long it has been pressed.
 For this, use settings like the following:
     - Short press: 0 ms - 250 ms
     - Long press: 250 ms - 5000 ms

+### REAPER actions

+ReaLearn provides some REAPER actions which become available as soon as at least one instance of ReaLearn is loaded.
+It can be useful to put a ReaLearn instance on REAPER's monitoring FX chain in order to have access to those actions at all times.

+In order to find these actions, open REAPER's *Actions* menu, choose *Show action list...* and simply search for `realearn`.
+The most important actions:

+- **ReaLearn: Find first mapping by source:** This action will ask you to touch some control element.
+As soon as you touch a control element which is mapped, it will open the mapping panel for the corresponding mapping.
+It will search within all ReaLearn instances loaded in your current project as well as the ones on the monitoring FX chain.
+- **ReaLearn: Find first mapping by target:** This action is similar to *Find first mapping by source*.
+It asks you to touch some (learnable) REAPER parameter.
+As soon as you touch one that is mapped, it will open its mapping panel.
+- **ReaLearn: Learn single mapping (reassigning source):** Asks you to touch a control element and target and adds a new mapping in the first ReaLearn instance that it encounters.
+It prefers instances in the current project over monitoring FX.
+It automatically chooses the instance with the correct MIDI input.
+If there's an instance which already has that source assigned, it will be reassigned to the new target that you touched.
+- **ReaLearn: Learn single mapping (reassigning source) and open it:** Like *Learn single mapping* but additionally opens the mapping panel after having learned the mapping.
+This is great for subsequent fine tuning.
+- **ReaLearn: Learn source for last touched target (reassigning target)** This behaves similar to REAPER's built-in MIDI learn in that it always relates to the target that has been touched last.

 ## Tutorials